RDjarbeng/Install-NodeJs-on-Raspberry-Pi/README.md

 # Install-NodeJs-on-Raspberry-Pi
+> For the more recent way of installing nodejs on the raspberry pi 4 see this link: [Installing and removing nodejs for linux based systems for raspberry pi 4B](https://rdjarbeng.github.io/RDjarbeng/2024/07/26/Installing_NodeJs_16.html)

+> This method is the old way of installling it.
+Leaving it here because it still works

 How to install NodeJs on the Raspberry Pi - tested on Raspberry Pi 4B using the terminal

 Steps: